izikavi/EnglishGame/README.md

 # EnglishGame

-This repository created to learn Go, Vue, Docker and a few more
+I start this to learn Go (GoLang) and the others are just to complete the app.
+This is a game to learn English for Hebrew spekers.
+You can save you progress, and share your status.